samflan16/dark/_posts/2020-03-19-the-freezer.markdown

 ---
 layout: post
-title: "The Freezer: Winter Drop"
+title: "Space Cadet"
-img: killington.jpg # Add image post (optional)
+img: inspace.jpg # Add image post (optional)
 date: 2020-03-19 00:00:00 -0500
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 tag: [Music, Travel, Forest]